 As annoying as they are, cold sores are thankfully benign.
 Also known as “fever blisters,” cold sores result from a common viral infection that causes small blisters to emerge around your lips.
 After breaking, the blisters form scabs that last a few days.

-At the sound of the word “herpes,” most people think of a sexually-transmitted disease.
-While cold sores are caused by the herpes virus, they have no immediate relation to sexually-transmitted genital herpes.
+Wondering if all cold sores are herpes?
+At the sound of the word “herpes,” most people think of a sexually transmitted infection (STI).
+While they are caused by the herpes virus, a cold sore doesn’t mean you have genital herpes.

-The main difference between oral and genital herpes is the strain of herpes simplex virus that causes them — HSV-1 and HSV-2, respectively.
+The main difference between oral herpes — also known as cold sores — and genital herpes is the strain of herpes simplex virus that causes them, HSV-1 and HSV-2.
 HSV-1 and HSV-2 used to be the same virus, but they diverged approximately six million years ago on their evolutionary pathways.
-Herpes simplex 1 and 2 are lifelong infections that can’t be cured, but can be managed and treated with testing and medication.
+HSV-1 and HSV-2 are lifelong infections that can’t be cured but can be managed and treated with testing and medication.

 - Tingling and irritation around the lips

 - Blisters and scabs